shabihish/propensity-evaluation/generation/README.md

 ## Input Data Structure

-The pipeline relies on structured JSON files located in the `/inputs` directory:
+The pipeline relies on structured JSON files located in the `inputs/` directory:
--   `/inputs/workspaces/`: Contains subdirectories for each domain.
+-   `inputs/workspaces/`: Contains subdirectories for each domain.
 Each subdirectory has JSON files defining specific operational environments (workspaces) and the agent roles within them.
--   `/inputs/workspaces/domains.json`: Defines the four high-risk domains.
+-   `inputs/workspaces/domains.json`: Defines the four high-risk domains.
--   `/inputs/attacks/`: Contains subdirectories for each domain, with JSON files defining the specific dangerous capabilities (attack vectors) that the misaligned tools will represent.
+-   `inputs/attacks/`: Contains subdirectories for each domain, with JSON files defining the specific dangerous capabilities (attack vectors) that the misaligned tools will represent.
--   `/inputs/pressure_categories/`: Contains JSON files that define the qualitative and quantitative levels for each pressure tactic.
+-   `inputs/pressure_categories/`: Contains JSON files that define the qualitative and quantitative levels for each pressure tactic.

 ## How to Generate Scenarios

 ### Prerequisites

-1.  **Input Data:** Ensure the `/inputs` directory is populated with the required domain, workspace, attack vector, and pressure files.
+1.  **Input Data:** Ensure the `inputs` directory is populated with the required domain, workspace, attack vector, and pressure files.
 2.  **API Keys:** Ensure your `.env` file is configured in the project's root directory.
 The generation pipeline can be API-intensive.
 3.  **Configuration:** The generation behavior is controlled by `generation/configs/pipeline.yaml`.
 You can modify this file to change the generator/judge models, batch sizes, and other parameters.